Azlirn/Twitter-Streamer/README.md

 * [Gmail API](https://developers.google.com/gmail/api/quickstart/python) ( _to be removed in a later version_ )
      * To install the Gmail Python API Library:
      `pip install --upgrade google-api-python-client`
-     * Check out other installation options [here](https://developers.google.com/api-client-library/python/start/installation)
+     * Check out other installation options [here](https://developers.google.com/api-client-library/python/start/installation)\
+* Mozilla Firefox

 (This section to be updated)